Sawtooth School of Visual Arts, N.C.

 Supported by Mohawk Paper, materials were provided for participants to fully dive into the DIY publishing process.
 The workshop welcomed all skill levels and offered a creative space to develop new skills, find inspiration, and complete a finished piece to take home.

-Peters Valley School of Craft, NJ.
+Peters Valley School of Craft, Printmaking, NJ.

 As part of the programming at Peters Valley School of Craft, each instructor was invited to share the background of their artistic practice.
 These introductions offered students and staff a chance to learn more about the instructors’ creative journeys, influences, and approaches to craft.